ucsb-cs9/s25/_lab/lab07.md

 ---

-_Acknowledgment: Original lab specifications are courtesy Richert Wang.
-This lab has been modified in collaboration with [Noah Spahn](https://github.com/noah-de) to incorporate cybersecurity context._
+<sup>_* Acknowledgment: Original lab specifications are courtesy Richert Wang.
+This lab has been modified in collaboration with [Noah Spahn](https://github.com/noah-de) to incorporate cybersecurity context._</sup>